wdturner/OSSProjectIdeas/Spring2022/ProjectIdeas6.md

 # Eugene
 Unsure about specifics of the project.
 Looking to work together with teamates to finalize a project

-# Dylan
-A site where users can search for coding issues they have and upload any they find that are not there yet.

 # Alex
 Some kind of web or IoT project